 - Using the assets to make prudent and creative grants to address emerging community needs in a wide-range of charitable activities

-Since 1991, the Community Foundation for Livingston County has awarded nearly $700,000 through more than 130 grants to support and improve the public well-being and quality of life in the areas of neighborhood and regional economic development, human services, the arts, civic affairs, education, health and the environment in Livingston County.
-Since its inception, the foundation has established 18 funds to recognize individuals and businesses in Livingston County, growing the foundation’s endowment and related funds to more than $1.1 million.
+The Community Foundation for Livingston County has awarded more than $900,000 through more than 150 grants to support and improve public well-being and quality of life in the areas of economic development, human services, arts, civic affairs, education, health and the environment in Livingston County.
+Since its inception, the Community Foundation for Livingston County has established 19 funds to recognize individuals and businesses in Livingston County, growing the foundation’s endowment to more than $1 million.

 The Community Foundation for Livingston County is guided by an advisory committee of civic leaders who live or work in Livingston County and care deeply about the community.
 They are responsible for fund development efforts and serve as advisors for the grant applications that are submitted.